tmobile/magentaA11y/_checklist-native/table-row-button.md

 ---
 layout: entry
-title:  "Table row button"
+title:  "Table row/ Blade"
 categories: controls

 keyboard:
-  tab: |
+  tab, arrow keys or Ctl+tab: |
     Focus visibly moves to the button
   spacebar: |
     Activates the button on iOS and Android